 I have a trio of bloomers for you today.
 No… I don’t mean the cute ruffled undergarments girls used to wear, but I caught your attention, didn’t I?
 I mean a colorful blooming tryptic wall art project to pretty up your walls.
 I’ve always loved tryptic or three paneled art.
 Especially with images that span two or more panels.
+If you don’t want stencils, you might like this tutorial for creating DIY large Modern Inspirational Wall Art.

 I think tryptic wall art is just plain cool.
 Does anyone still say that or am I dating myself?:) But they are pricey in the art galleries.
 Mass produced ones are sometimes still pricey, or so blah that it’s not even a consideration.
 Plus, I don’t know about you but the more specific I get when I’m looking for the perfect something for my house, the less likely I am to find it or find it with a price tag I’m willing to pay.
 So, how do you fill a wall space with cool art and not break the bank?